More cases of diphtheria recorded among asylum seekers

 No breakdown by county has been provided.

-The figures come as the Home Office told a group of migrants they would be moved from a London hotel to military barracks in Kent, prompting a protest by supporters who said the decision was causing “huge distress” just days before Christmas.
+The figures come as the Home Office told a group of migrants they would be moved from a London hotel to military barracks in Kent, prompting a protest, with a local MP saying the decision was causing “huge distress” days before Christmas.

 Last month, the immigration minister told MPs asylum seekers with symptoms of diphtheria would be put into isolation after the UKHSA said there has been an “increase” in the number of infections among those coming to the UK.